frappe/erpnext/erpnext/docs/user/manual/en/setting-up/settings/system-settings.md

 Settings for Two Factor Authentication can be configured here.

 * Select the authentication method to be used
-* Expiry time for QRCode image
+* Expiry time for QRCode image if "OTP App" is selected in method
 * Issuer name of the One Time Password

 <img class="screenshot" alt="Two Factor Auth" src="/docs/assets/img/setup/settings/twofactor-settings.png">